How I Built This

 Declarative Configuration

-Desired state is declared in YAML manifests.
+Desired state is declared in YAML (HTTPRoutes, Applications, Certificates, Gateways).
 Kubernetes and ArgoCD continuously reconcile actual state to match.

 Cost Optimization